Already qualified internationally or in another state?

-Law graduates who wish to requalify for admission to practice in Victoria can do so through single unit (non-award) enrolment at Deakin University.
-Australia is made up of six States and two Territories; each of these regions have separate admission boards with varying requirements for law practitioners.
-The first step is to contact the governing body in the state in which you intend to practise.
+Australia's six States and two Territories each have separate admission boards with varying requirements for law practitioners.
+The first step is to contact the governing body in the state in which you intend to practice.

 All units offered by Deakin University for admission purposes are offered at the Geelong Waterfront Campus or the Melbourne Burwood Campus and are also available via distance education.
 This means that you could study units from anywhere in Australia or overseas.